cjdelisle/cjdnslop/readme.md

 ## Fuzzing

-After setup completes successfully, you can run `./fuzz.sh`, it takes no arguments and it uses as many cores as it sees available on the machine.
+After setup completes successfully, you can run `./fuzz.sh`.
+If you set the environment parameter `JOBS` then it will use that number of fuzzers (for example `JOBS=7 ./fuzz.sh`), otherwise it will run as many jobs as you have CPU cores.
 To stop the fuzzers, use `./stop.sh` and to check the current status, you can use `./whatsup.sh`.

 ## Debugging